jpotts244/jpotts244.github.io/_posts/2019-03-03-django-orm-for-the-rails-developer-part-1.markdown

 [2019-03-04T00:07:53.498783] DEBUG -- :   Post Load (0.9ms)  SELECT  "posts".* FROM "posts" WHERE "posts"."author" = $1 LIMIT $2  [["author", "blogger-jim"], ["LIMIT", 11]]

 => <#ActiveRecord::Relation [<#Post id: 1, author: "blogger-jim", live_at: "2018-12-11 16:00:34", created_at: "2018-12-11 04:13:54", updated_at: "2018-12-11 16:00:34", heading: "Just Breathe">]>

 ```

-Also with `where`, we can also get back multiple objects from the database, where our `find` friend will only return a single object always.
+`where` may also return multiple objects from the database, while our find friend will only ever return a single object.
 <br>
 <br>

-**Django ORM**
+## Django ORM
 **`filter`**

 To mimic the behavior we get with `.where` in Rails, we can use the `.filter` function in the Django ORM.